WidgetKing/cpextra/docs/getting-started/faq.md

 ### Session Storage
 Session storage variables are cleared when a browser 'session' has ended.
 On desktop browsers the session is considered to have ended when the browser shuts down.
 However, on mobile browsers what is considered a 'session' is much less consistent.
 For this reason we recommend using local storage variables if your audience is primarily mobile-based.

-## Can't type the @ symbol when trying to set up @syntax
-You probably have a non-standard keyboard, such as a non-English keyboard or AZERTY keyboard.
-You may need to change the keyboard to 'English' inside your computer's settings, or find what key combination is linked to the @ symbol for your keyboard model.